nariakiiwatani/dev-npm-package-react-typescript-boilerplate/README.md

 1. start creating your demo page from `demo/src/components/App.tsx`
 1. you can `git add` and `git commit` as usual

-If you don't want to publish source code of demo page, you can ignore `demo` folder by .gitignore.

 related scripts

 ```
 # install dependencies
 yarn run build:demo